LinuxLibrary/cl-pub/AWS-Notes/PS-Notes/01-CSOAA/02-VPC.md

 	- This is a subnet level traffic firewall which controls the Inbound and Outbound traffic based on the rules set
 	- We can filter the traffic based on source and protocols
 	- It is stateless as the traffic is filtered strictly.
 This means the return traffic is not allowed automatically but we need to set rules as needed

+---

+***VPC Peering***

+- It is also called as Inter-VPC routing
+- This can be configured for same or different AWS accounts
+- Strictly no overlapping of network adresses.
+Means we should not use the same IP ranges for the VPCs we are trying to connect to